 An oil change is one of the most common and most important maintenance services for your vehicle.
 But the price can vary significantly depending on the type of oil, your vehicle, and where you go.
 Here is a complete breakdown of oil change costs in 2026 so you know exactly what to expect.

 Several factors determine what you will pay for an oil change.
-The type of oil is the biggest variable — synthetic oil costs roughly twice as much as conventional but lasts significantly longer.
+The type of oil is the biggest variable — synthetic oil costs more than conventional but lasts significantly longer.
 Your vehicle matters too.
-Luxury and European vehicles like BMW, Mercedes, and Audi often require specific synthetic oils and larger quantities, pushing the price toward $100 to $150.
-Trucks and SUVs with larger engines need more oil, which adds to the cost.
+Luxury and European vehicles like BMW, Mercedes, and Audi often require specific synthetic oils and larger quantities, which increases the cost.
+Trucks and SUVs with larger engines need more oil, which also adds to the price.

-Where you go also matters.
-Quick-lube chains like Jiffy Lube and Valvoline typically charge $40 to $100 depending on oil type.
-Dealerships are usually the most expensive at $75 to $150+.
+Where you go matters as well.
+Quick-lube chains, dealerships, and independent shops all price differently.
+Dealerships tend to be the most expensive due to higher overhead and labor rates.
 Independent shops like AutoBlast often offer the best value — dealership-quality service at lower prices, plus we actually inspect your vehicle and let you know about any issues before they become expensive problems.

 Conventional vs Synthetic Oil: Which Do You Need?